evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/reference/expressions.rst

 expression in a function's body causes that function to be a generator.

 When a generator function is called, it returns an iterator known as a generator.
-That generator then controls the execution of the generator function.
+That generator then controls the execution of a generator function.
 The execution starts when one of the generator's methods is called.
 At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`expression_list` to the generator's